ros-workshop/slam-navigation/README.md

 </details>

-The `ros-kinetic-husky-navigation` Debian package is dependent on the `gmapping` and `move_base` ROS packages, and will install them automatically.
+* The `ros-kinetic-husky-navigation` Debian package is dependent on the `gmapping` and `move_base` ROS packages that are used in this workshop-- they will be installed automatically.

 ## Launching Gazebo with `gmapping` and `move_base`

-To jump start to a working configuration, this repository includes a customised version of the `husky_navigation` package.
+To jump start to a working configuration, this repository includes a customised version of Clearpath's `husky_navigation` package.

-Launch `gazebo`, `gmapping` and `move_base` in three separate terminal windows:
+Launch `gazebo`, `rviz`, `gmapping` and `move_base` in four separate terminal windows:
-1. Launch the Clearpath-configured Husky simulation environment:
+1. Launch the Husky simulation environment:
     ```
     roslaunch husky_gazebo husky_playpen.launch
     ```
+    * Note:
-    * Note: This will take several minutes to start on first run, as the simulator needs to download resources from the Gazebo servers.
+      * This will take several minutes to start on first run, as the simulator needs to download resources from the Gazebo servers
+      * This will start the roscore server
+      * Consider arranging this window so it fills the left half of the screen
-    * Check the console for error messages before proceeding.
+      * Check the console for error messages before proceeding
-1. Launch the Rviz visualizer:
+1. Launch `rviz` for visualisation:
     ```
     roslaunch slam_navigation husky_rviz.launch
     ```
+    * Note:
+        * Consider arranging this window so it fills the right half of the screen
-1. Launch `gmapping` and `move_base`:
+1. Launch `gmapping`:
     ```
-    roslaunch slam_navigation husky_slam_navigation.launch
+    roslaunch slam_navigation husky_gmapping.launch
     ```
+    * Note:
+      * The `gmapping` occupancy gridmap output is shown in `rviz`:
+          * Black cells are obstacles
+          * TODO cells are free space
+          * Grey cells are unknown
+1. Launch `move_base`:
+    ```
+    roslaunch slam_navigation husky_move_base.launch
+    ```
+    * Note:
+        * In `rviz`, make sure the visualizers in the Navigation group are enabled.
+        * Use the 2D Nav Goal tool in the top toolbar to set a movement goal in the visualizer.
+          * Make sure to select an unoccupied (TODO) or unexplored (TODO grey) location.

+## Basic

+As the robot moves, you should see the grey static map (map topic) grow.
+Occasionally, the gmapping algorithm will relocalize the robot, causing a discrete jump in the map->odom transform.

 ### Hints:
-* If you're running in a virtual machine, slow the Rviz framerate down to 10 Hz (Expand `Global Options` in the Displays panel)
+* If you're running in a virtual machine, slow the Rviz framerate down to 10 Hz (Expand `Global Options` in the Displays panel).
+Similarly, increase this to ~30 Hz on a fast PC.
 * Try loading a different Gazebo world with, e.g.:
      ```
-     roslaunch husky_gazebo husky_empty_world.launch world_name:=/opt/ros/kinetic/share/jackal_gazebo/worlds/jackal_race.world
+     roslaunch husky_gazebo husky_empty_world.launch \
+             world_name:=/opt/ros/kinetic/share/jackal_gazebo/worlds/jackal_race.world
      ```
-  * Note: this `jackal_race.world` file is found in `sudo apt install ros-kinetic-jackal-gazebo`
+  * Note: the `jackal_race.world` file is found in `sudo apt install ros-kinetic-jackal-gazebo`
 * If Gazebo freezes, you may need to force kill it with `pkill gzserver`

 ## Exploring SLAM using `gmapping`